 15124, Maroysi, Athens, Greece

-New York, St. Kitts, Barbados, Castries, St. Lucia, Antigua, Charlotte amalie
+New York, St. Kitts, Castries, St. Lucia, Barbados, Philipsburg, Charlotte amalie

 The "Big Apple", the bustling metropolis and worldwide centrre of commerce, finance, culture, fashion and entertainment, is a wonderland for Museum hunters -, shoppacholics and show-holics...
 Take a walk through Times Square, catch a Broadway show, visit some of the 150 museums,- Metropolitan Museum, MoMA (Μuseum of Modern Art), Guggenheim, American Museum of Natural History- and see its different facets through an intricate patchwork of neighborhoods.
 Walk along Lower Manhattan, Chinatown, trendy SoHo, Greenwich Village, Little Italy...
 See the Statue of Liberty, climb up the Empire State Building and Ground Zero and then, relax at Central Park, one of the most famous sightseeing spots in New York, which covers 341 hectares of paths, ponds, artificial lakes and green space within the asphalt jungle.